 Why do your habits matter?
 The things you do over and over again form your life.
 The importance of habits might be more than it seems.
-So habits are an important part of the wellness wheel.

 It is important to develop good habits for your fitness journey.
 It helps you stay motivated and feel good about yourself.
 It helps you keep moving forward in a positive direction and gives you something to look forward to.
 Bad habits are hard to break and they hold you back.
 They cause difficulty in your life and sometimes those around us as well.